-Responding to today's business needs, we are constantly investing in the improvement of control methods while at the same time we follow the developments of each sector closely.
+Responding to today's business needs, we are constantly investing in improving control methods while, at the same time, following each sector's developments closely.
 Our extensive market knowledge combined with our audit experience enables us to provide a transparent and unbiased view of your company's operations according to International Financial Reporting Standards and International Accounting Standards.